Ka’hosadi Shasta Peoples of Oregon and California

 Example from Gatschet 1572, left is vocabulary from White Cynthia and left is Leonard Smith’s in comparison.

 Golla only mentions Gatchet’s MS 706 in his book.
-As such from Gatschet’s description, Oregon Shastan appears to be more closely related to Shasta Valley.
+From Gatschet’s description, Oregon Shastan appears to be more closely related to Shasta Valley.
 The Smith brothers, Leonard and Willie, were from Shasta Valley, near Yreka, and yet their family was removed to Grand Ronde, gathered up in the removal following the Rogue River Indian war.
 White Cynthia’s vocabulary which Gatschet describes as being very different, was identified as being from Scotts Valley, Cynthia had been living near Crescent City before removal to the Klamath Reservation in Oregon.

 All transcription mistakes are mine alone.